Español

 PDFs by language

-Our 24/7 cancer helpline provides support for people dealing with cancer.
+Our 24/7 cancer helpline provides information and answers for people dealing with cancer.
 We can connect you with trained cancer information specialists who will answer questions about a cancer diagnosis and provide guidance and a compassionate ear.

-Or ask us how you can get involved and support the fight against cancer.
+Our highly trained specialists are available 24/7 via phone and on weekdays can assist through online chat.
+We connect patients, caregivers, and family members with essential services and resources at every step of their cancer journey.
+Ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

 One or more of these symptoms usually leads to a visit to the doctor.
 Many of these signs and symptoms are more likely to be caused by something other than RMS.
 For example, children and teens can have bumps or pain from play or sports injuries.
-Still, if you or your child has any of these symptoms and they don’t go away within a week or so (or if they get worse), see a doctor so that the cause can be found and treated, if needed.
+Still, if you or your child has any of these symptoms and they do not go away within a week or so (or if they get worse), see a doctor so that the cause can be found and treated, if needed.

 Okcu MF, Hicks J. Rhabdomyosarcoma in childhood and adolescence: Clinical presentation, diagnostic evaluation, and staging.
 UpToDate.
-Accessed at www.uptodate.com/contents/rhabdomyosarcoma-in-childhood-and-adolescence-clinical-presentation-diagnostic-evaluation-and-staging on May 24, 2018.
+2025.
+Accessed at www.uptodate.com/contents/rhabdomyosarcoma-in-childhood-and-adolescence-clinical-presentation-diagnostic-evaluation-and-staging on April 3, 2025.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.